zidamtvrdo/library/README.md

 # library
-Library that show read and unread books
+Library that show read and unread books as cards
+    - basic look